IvoryRubble/dance_pad/README.md

 It is made from old furniture.
 Source of inspiration: https://habr.com/ru/articles/235323/

-Electronics is based on Arduino micro.
+Electronics is based on Arduino pro micro.

 Dance pad has six buttnos:
 - four direction arrow buttons